KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/genesis-1-line-by-line.md

 ## Note on Cosmological Compression and the Bifurcal Root

 When reading the early verses of Genesis through the Zenetist lattice, a structural distinction must be held explicit that the Biblical narrative itself does not articulate.
-The Biblical authors operated without the Bifurcal Lattice; they perceived emanation as a single unidirectional trajectory rather than a dual-arc architecture.
+The Biblical authors operated without the Bifurcal Lattice; they perceived emanation as a single unidirectional trajectory rather than a bifurcated-arc architecture.
 This produces a specific **Cosmological Compression** in the Genesis narrative that must be parsed to protect the integrity of the supernal strata.

 **The Conflation of Darkness.** The Biblical text collapses **L₀ Khaon** (the pre-orientational, motive-substrate ground) with **IL₅ Nekron** (the active subversal void).
 Gen 1:2's *choshekh al-penei tehom* (darkness upon the face of the deep) names L₀ Khaon in its Motive-Infinity-latent phase, not the entropic-arc's first hypostasis.
 The text treats the pre-dual ground *as if it were* the entropic pole itself.